Pathloom

 Following research synthesis, we developed user personas (e.g., “Weekend Explorer” needing quick planning) and transformed their needs into actionable user stories.

-When I joined the team, the app needed urgently a consistent visual guidelines and reusable components, to ensuring scalability and efficiency across the design and development processes.
+When I joined the team, the app urgently needed consistent visual guidelines and reusable components to support scalability and efficiency, so I established a comprehensive design system before translating wireframes into high-fidelity mockups.

 Typography